Global Service Corps (GSC) is a US based non-profit international development volunteer organization that

 College Credit Opportunities for Students

 Embark on a truly unique service-learning study abroad program with GSC!
-Gain first-hand experience working on grant supported international community development projects while earning college credit on a fall, spring or summer semester program in Cambodia.
-Offered in partnership with the University at Albany, SUNY.
+Gain first-hand experience working on grant supported international community development projects while earning college credit on a fall, spring or summer semester programs in Cambodia and now in Cuba, offered in partnership with the University at Albany, SUNY.
+Contact the GSC office for more information on the Cuba college credit programs.

 "I highly recommend the truly unique and always highly rated Global Service Corps semester service learning programs in Tanzania and Cambodia.
 The variety and high quality of the urban and rural living experiences, the academic component and the opportunity to work closely with community development professionals make this one of the best semester programs offered by the University at Albany SUNY." -- James M. Pasquill II, Director of Study Abroad and Exchanges, Office of International Education, University at Albany, SUNY